hazeez/study/docs/statistics/hypothesis_testing_03.md

 Z test is used when the following conditions are met.

 1. The sample size `n` should be greater than 30 i.e. $n > 30$
-2. The population standard deviation should be known
+2. The population standard deviation $\sigma$ should be known
 3. The variable should be continuous (remember, this is a continuous sampling distribution)

 ### Formula for Z test